-New Object - Defender Policy Wizard reference
+Table 9:New Object - Defender Policy Wizard reference

-Wizard step Options Enter a name and Provides the following text boxes: description for this Policy Name Type a name for the Defender Security Policy being created. • Description Type a description for the Defender Security Policy being created.
-Select an authentication method Provides the following elements: • Method Select a primary authentication method for the Defender Security Policy.
+The Wood of the Control of the Contr Ten object Determent Forter, William a Ferencial Wizard step Options Enter a name and description for this Policy Provides the following text boxes: Name Type a name for the Defender Security Policy being created.
+Description Type a description for the Defender Security Policy being created.
+Select an authentication Provides the following elements: method Method Select a primary authentication method for the Defender Security Policy.
 An authentication method determines the passcode that the user must enter when attempting to authenticate.
-You can select one of the following authentication methods: • Token The user must use a token response to authen- ticate.
+You can select one of the following authentication methods: • Token The user must use a token response to authenticate.
 Defender password The user must enter a valid Defender password to authenticate.
 Active Directory password The user must enter a valid Active Directory password to authenticate.
 Token with Defender password The user must enter a token response followed by a valid Defender password to authenticate.
-Defender password with token The user must enter a valid Defender password followed by a token response to authenticate. • Token with Active Directory password The user must enter a token response followed by a valid Active Directory password to authenticate.
+Defender password with token The user must enter a valid Defender password followed by a token response to authenticate.
+Token with Active Directory password The user must enter a token response followed by a valid Active

+Directory password to authenticate.

-Wizard step Options Active Directory password with token The user must enter a valid Active Directory password followed by a token response to authenticate. • Active Directory password (rollout mode) The user can authenticate with the Active Directory password until a security token is assigned or registered to the user's Active Directory account.
+- Active Directory password with token The user must enter a valid Active Directory password followed by a token response to authenticate. - Active Directory password (rollout mode) The user can authenticate with the Active Directory password until a security token is assigned or registered to the user's Active Directory account.
 After a security token has been assigned or registered for the user, the user must submit the token response to authenticate.
-For more information, see Defender Rollout Mode • GrIDsure token (auto-enrollment mode) The user must authenticate by using a GrIDsure Personal Identification Pattern (PIP).
-During the first authentication, the user is prompted to configure a GrIDsure PIP to be used for subsequent authentications.
-Logon Attempts Enter the number of times that the user can attempt to log on.
-If the number of unsuc- cessful logon attempts exceeds the specified limit, the violation count for the user's account is incremented. • Use Synchronous tokens as event tokens Enables the use of the same DIGIPASS GO token response for logon to more that one system without generating a new response, provided that the logon process takes less than 36 seconds which is the validity period for a DIGIPASS GO token response.
-Select the second authentication method Specify parameters for the additional authentication method you want the user to use.
-If you want to disable the additional authentication method, from the Method list, select None .
+For more information, see Defender Rollout Mode - GrIDsure token (auto-enrollment mode) The user must authenticate by using a GrIDsure Personal Identification Pattern (PIP).
+During the first authentication, the user is prompted to configure a GrIDsure PIP to be used for subsequent authentications. - Logon Attempts Enter the number of times that the user can attempt to log on.
+If the number of unsuccessful logon attempts exceeds the specified limit, the violation count for the user's account is incremented. - Use Synchronous tokens as event tokens Enables the use of the same DIGIPASS GO token response for logon to more that one system without generating a new response, provided that the logon process takes less than 36 seconds which is the validity period for a DIGIPASS GO token response.

+Select the second authentication method

+Specify parameters for the additional authentication method you want the user to use.
+If you want to disable the additional authentication method, from the Method list, select None.

 Other options in the Method list are identical to those available in the Select an authentication method step of the wizard.

-Enter account lockout Provides the following options: policy details • Enable Account Lockout When this check box is selected, it causes the user's Defender account to be locked out if the user has exceeded the number of violations (failed logon attempts) specified n the Lockout after n violations option.
-If you select the Lockout Windows account after indicated violations check box, this causes the user's
+Enter account lockout policy details